 In most cases, this status doesn’t need to be fixed.
 However, if you want to make sure your canonical tags are correct, you should check our guide on how to fix “Alternate page with proper canonical tag” in Google Search Console.

 There are duplicates for this page, and no canonical version is specified.
 It means that Google doesn’t view the specified URLs as canonical.

 You can use the URL inspection tool to learn which URL Google chose as canonical.
-It’s best to choose the canonical version yourself and mark it up accordingly in your URLs using the rel=”canonical” tag.
+For more tips, check our article about the “Duplicate without user-selected canonical” status.

 Duplicate, Google chose different canonical than user

 You chose a canonical page, but Google selected a different page as canonical.